• Menu

 Training somewhere long-term compared to a shorter time is very different.
 So I suggest you join at least one class before committing to a gym long-term.

-If you’ve already picked your destination, I suggest you try out as many of the nearby gyms as possible.
+If you’ve already picked your destination, I suggest you try out as many of the nearby Muay Thai gyms as possible.

 3. Convert Your Tourist Visa to a Non-immigrant Education Visa (ED) With the Assistance of Your Gym Within 30 Days of Arrival